kyverno/kyverno/charts/kyverno/README.md

 - `extraContainers` has been replaced with `admissionController.extraContainers`
 - `podLabels` has been replaced with `admissionController.podLabels`
 - `podAnnotations` has been replaced with `admissionController.podAnnotations`
-- `securityContext` has been replaced with `admissionController.admissionController.container.securityContext` and `admissionController.admissionController.initContainer.securityContext`
+- `securityContext` has been replaced with `admissionController.container.securityContext` and `admissionController.initContainer.securityContext`
+- `rbac` has been replaced with `admissionController.rbac`
+- `generatecontrollerExtraResources` has been replaced with `admissionController.rbac.clusterRole.extraResources`

 - Labels and selectors have been reworked and due to immutability, upgrading from `v2` to `v3` is going to be rejected.
 The easiest solution is to uninstall `v2` and reinstall `v3` once values have been adapted to the changes described above.